rwttr/GDSRC-gr712-rtems/src/readme_libi2c.md

 - the device should be registered with the given "name" in the device tree of the filesystem.

 The call will create a proper minor device number, which has the bus number and i2c_address encoded.
-This minor number is the return value of the call and is also associated with the filesystem node created for this device.
+This minor number is the return value of the call, and is also associated with the filesystem node created for this device.

 Note: If you have multiple devices of the same type, you must register each of them through a separate call (with the same "drvtbl", but different name/bus/i2caddr).

 # (5<->4) RTEMS I/O Manager and the libi2c OS adaption layer IF

 The RTEMS I/O Manager regards the libi2c OS adaption layer as a normal RTEMS Device Driver with one unique major number and a set of minor numbers, one for each bus and one for each device attached to one of the busses.

 Therefore the libi2c OS adaption layer provides the standard calls:
 ```c